ellysh/video-game-bots/ClickerBots/output-device-capture.md

 Return value of the function is an array with five elements in case of success and 0 in case of failure.
 First four elements of the array are left, top, right and bottom coordinates of the changed region.
 Last element is a count of the changed pixels.

-**FFLocalizeChanges** function can be effective alternative for the AutoIt provided **PixelChecksum**.
+**FFLocalizeChanges** function is effective alternative for the AutoIt provided **PixelChecksum**.
 It works more reliable and provide more information about the happened changes.

 Functions of the **FastFind** library supports a work with the overlapped but not minimized windows.
 Most of them have a windows handle parameter that allows to specify a window for analyzing.
 Also the functions works correctly with fullscreen DirectX windows.